drhsqlite/pikchr/doc/userman.md

 ~~~~~

 Because the layout direction is "right", the start and end of the box
-are the .w and .e boundary points.
+are the .w and .e anchor points.
 Prove this by putting more colored dots
 at those points and rendering the result:

 ~~~~~ pikchr source toggle indent